DenisGorbachev/vscode-lean4-code-actions/README.md

 * It's a simple find-replace: it doesn't distinguish between variables and text within strings, for example.
 * It's activated via "Rename Symbol" native command.
 If it causes problems, you can disable it by setting `lean4CodeActions.registerRenameProvider` to `false` in the extension configuration.
+* It relies on [`getWordRangeAtPosition`](https://code.visualstudio.com/api/references/vscode-api#TextDocument.getWordRangeAtPosition) to detect the word under cursor.
+You can improve the detection by installing [a custom language configuration](https://marketplace.visualstudio.com/items?itemName=denis-gorbachev.lean4-language-configuration).

 **Notes:**